 Tax certificate

 Unlike normal transactions, you should not issue a tax invoice to the recipient of the gift.
-Instead, you may issue a tax certificate to the recipient if:
+However, if you are recovering the GST from the recipient, you may issue a tax certificate to the recipient if:

 1. The recipient is GST-registered; and

-2. The recipient pays for the output tax.
+2. The recipient pays you for the output tax.

 The tax certificate, similar to a tax invoice, can be used by the recipient to support his input tax claims.